dreamking60/d3-start-to-finish-leanpub/manuscript/29 PRACTICAL Sort the countries.md

 In this practical we added sort functionality to the Energy Explorer.
 All the important sort logic was added to the layout module and we didn’t need to change any of the rendering code in `update.js`.
 This is a nice separation of concerns.

-We also added some filtering so that if an energy indicator such as 'Oil, Gas & Coal' is selected only countries with a value above zero are visible.
+We also added filtering so that if an energy indicator such as 'Oil, Gas & Coal' is selected only countries with a value above zero are visible.
 We used the `opacity` property to show or hide country groups.
 This is so that when animations are added (which will be done in an upcoming practical) the countries will fade in or out.